-Vegan Queso – this nacho dip is creamy and “cheesy”, but dairy free, oil free, and made from whole foods.
+This homemade Vegan Queso nacho dip is creamy and “cheesy”, but dairy-free, oil-free, and made from whole foods.
 Grab a bag of tortilla chips and get to dipping!

 You may know that I have a chips and salsa addiction.
 What you may not know is that I used to have a chips and queso addiction, too.